ministryofjustice/security-guidance/standards/secrets-management.md

 ---
 # Secrets management

-'Secrets' is defined here as a sensitive bit of information that should be kept private but with a technical system or user focus, such as, a password, OAuth token or SSH private key.
+'Secrets' is defined here as a sensitive bit of information that should be kept private but with a technical system or user focus, such as, a password, OAuth token or 'private key' (SSH, certificate etc).

 'Secrets' here is **not** referring to the `SECRET` classification.